McPolygon/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card.md

 Jesse Kukuk developed this model for the WGU/Udacity Machine Learning DevOps course.
 It employs the scikit-learn RandomForestClassifier model with its default hyperparameters.

 ## Model Details
+Employing the RandomForestClassifier, this model predicts an individual's salary range by analyzing attributes from their census data.
+Trained on openly accessible Census Bureau data, it categorizes users into two groups based on their income, with a threshold set at $50,000.

 ## Intended Use
 This model aims to predict an individual's salary range using attributes from their census data.